bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
       Above combines the capabilities of SQL and NoSQL databases with easy low code processing logic.
-It enables anyone to create an API-based datasphere to build apps, run analytics and share data.
+It enables anyone to create an API-based datastore to build apps, run analytics and share data.
     actions:
       - label: Learn More